Michigan Highways

 Green Line traffic on the crossroad wishing to turn left onto the divided highway first turns right onto that highway, moves to the left lane and turns left into the "median crossover" approximately 660 feet from the intersection.
 When traffic clears sufficiently, the left turn onto the opposite direction of the divided highway is completed.

-The following is excerpted from the publication "The State of Michigan Trunk Line Story," Third Edition, by Stanley D. Lingerman, P.E.
+The following is excerpted from the publication "The State of Michigan Trunk Line Story," Third Edition, by Stanley D. Lingeman, P.E.
 Fellow Member, August 15, 1996.
-From the second chapter titled "U.S. and Super Highways," Mr. Lingerman relates just how the Michigan Left came to be:
+From the second chapter titled "U.S. and Super Highways," Mr. Lingeman relates just how the Michigan Left came to be:

 The Super Highway, which was originally designed for use in the Detroit area as part of the United States Highway Program of the late 1920s, proved with time to have some operational problems that developed from the traffic growth following World War II.

-Although Michigan has been using the Michigan Left treatment for over four decades now, other states have been slow to experiment with this type of traffic control.
+Although Michigan has been using the Michigan Left treatment for over five decades, other states had been slow to experiment with this type of traffic control.
 However, in recent years other states and municipalities have begun to implement Michigan Lefts due to shrinking transportation budgets and increasing traffic congestion.
-For example, the North Carolina Department of Transportation has been actively implementing Michigan Lefts as a part of their "Superstreet" program and other municipalities, such as Prescott, Arizona, are contemplating them as well.
+For example, the North Carolina Department of Transportation has been actively implementing Michigan Lefts as a part of their "Superstreet" program and municipalities in Arizona have gone so far as to rename them as "Arizona Boulevard" turns.

 Photos & Plans